 Nancy is Lorraine’s largest city and the former capital of the Dukes of Lorraine.
 The historic town boasts a great number of listed historic monuments.
-Since 1983, three of its squares have been listed as a World Heritage Site by Unesco: Place Stanislas, Place de la Carrière and Place d’Alliance.
+Since 1983, UNESCO has listed three of its squares as a World Heritage Site: Place Stanislas, Place de la Carrière and Place d’Alliance.
 Here is my list of 10 things to see in Nancy, Lorraine.